A Guide to Deep Learning and Neural Networks

 - Output neurons that produce a conclusion.

 In a large neural network with many neurons and connections between them, neurons are organized in layers.
-An input layer receives information, n hidden layers (at least 3+) process it, and an output layer provides some result.
+There is an input layer that receives information, a number of hidden layers, and the output layer that provides valuable results.
+Every neuron performs transformation on the input information.

 Neurons only operate numbers in the range [0,1] or [-1,1].
 In order to turn data into something that a neuron can work with, we need normalization.
 We talked about what it is in the post about regression analysis.